etendue/CarND-Vehicle-Detection/writeup_report.md

 I tried RGB, HLS, YCrCB, YUV separately.
 And here are the experience with those:

     * RGB worked well in test_image in lesson video but turned out bad in this project
-    * S channel of HLS is supposed to be stable feature against lightness, but saturation is not the feature for cars vs non cars
+    * S channel of HLS is supposed to be stable feature against lightness, but saturation is not a particular marker for distinguishing cars vs non cars
     * YCrCB(I haven't heard before) and just tried out
     * YUV with Y channel - recommend by some other students

-The final result is preferred the YUV with Y channel, although still not perfect.
+The final result is preferred with  `YUV color space` with Y channel, although still not perfect.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).